jimjames99/group_by_summary/README.md

 | Northside |       |        |        | 55     |
 +-----------+-------+--------+--------+--------+
 ```
-Or output to console with tab separators so you can paste it into an Excel spreadsheet.
+Or output to console with tab separators so you can paste into an Excel spreadsheet.
 If values are not present an x is printed.
 ```
 puts summary.to_s(:tab)
 =>